"…that they may with certainty be recognised hereafter."

 Clark's map represented the ultimate triumph of the vertical perspective, the ability to synthesize mental and actual maps and to portray geographical features with precision in the context of the geographic coordinate system within which he operated.

-That map, like the other geographical results of the Expedition, set the standard for other explorers to follow and, although America's first great territorial mapping project did not achieve all the scientific precision the President had wished for, it was enough.
+Clark's map, like the other geographical results of the Expedition, set the standard for other explorers to follow and, although America's first great territorial mapping project did not achieve all the scientific precision the President had wished for, it was enough.
 The mental maps had become actual maps and an American claim over territory from the Mississippi to the Pacific was secured.